Schimek/Pittingfactor-calculation/README.md

 # Pittingfactor calculation for degraded wire's

-Usage: Used to calculate the Pitting factor of degraded wires for Micro-CT Image data
+Usage: Used to calculate the Pittingfactor of degraded wires for micro-CT image data

 Input: 2D-Tif Image data